flutter/website/src/tools/devtools/inspector.md

 being considered equal in debug builds.
 For more details, see the discussion on [common problems when debugging][].

-## Inspector Settings
+## Inspector settings
 ![The Flutter Inspector Settings dialog]({{site.url}}/assets/images/docs/tools/devtools/flutter_inspector_settings.png){:width="100%"}

-### Enable Hover Inspection
+### Enable hover inspection

 Hovering over any widget displays its properties and values.

-Toggling this value, will enable or disable the hover inspection functionality.
+Toggling this value enables or disables the hover inspection functionality.

-### Package Directories
+### Package directories

-By default DevTools limits the visible Widgets in the widget tree, to those from the project's root directory and those from Flutter.
+By default, DevTools limits the widgets displayed in the widget tree to those from the project's root directory, and those from Flutter.
+This filtering only applies to the widgets in the Inspector Widget Tree (left side of the Inspector) -- not the Widget Details Tree (right side of the Inspector in the same tab view as the Layout Explorer).
+In the Widget Details Tree, you will be able to see all widgets in the tree from all packages.

 In order to show other widgets, a parent directory of theirs must be added to the Package Directories.

-For example, if your project directory structure looks something like this:
+For example, consider the following directory structure:
 ```
 project_foo
   pkgs